effector/effector/website/client/blog/2020-10-22-Effector-beginner-guide.md

 For such tasks there are three things can be needed:

-1) Perhaps the most "flat" version for data preparation between the regular unit which is a sender and the regular unit which is a reciever is the fn field in the sample operator.
+1) Perhaps the most "flat" version for data preparation between the regular unit which is a sender and the regular unit which is a receiver is the **fn** field in the [sample](https://effector.dev/docs/api/effector/sample) operator.
 But I will return to it in a couple of chapters, because everything is in order.

 2) The other options are methods of the event itself.
-The first of them, event.map, allows to transform payload, which came to the event as you like with only one limitation: the function-transformer must be clean (i.e., it does not contain side effects).
+The first of them, [event.map](https://effector.dev/docs/api/effector/event#mapfn), allows to transform payload, which came to the event as you like with only one limitation: the function-transformer must be clean (i.e., it does not contain side effects).
 This event method will return a new event, which will be directly related to the original immediate call as soon as the original was triggered.

-3) And the last option is event.prepend.
+3) And the last option is [event.prepend](https://effector.dev/docs/api/effector/event#prependfn).
 If we interact with .map as a post-processor, then .prepend, on the contrary, will be the pre-processor to the original event.
 Accordingly, it will return an event that will execute a transformer function and then immediately call the original event.
 What is the use for this?

 For example, the effect of getting the balance of a certain currency.
 The handler is the same for all currencies, the difference will only be in the static code of the currency.
 Thus, it is possible to create a set of "prepended" events, the function-transformer of which pushes the static values of the currency in the call argument and solve the problem.

 ## Store data preparation

 Data from stores are also worth to be prepared sometimes.
-Store like an event has a .map method, where you can transform the store data according to the function inside.
+Store like an event has a [store.map](https://effector.dev/docs/api/effector/store#mapfn-state-state-laststate-t--t) method, where you can transform the store data according to the function inside.
 Such a store is called a computed store.

 It will be calculated only if the original one is updated.
 No more and no less.